+- 78. Under this "augmented" collateralized loan approach, the security (or gold) would be recorded as being owned by the party that legally owns it, and the obligation to return (right to receive back) the security (or gold), and, in the cases of a repo and a gold swap, a cash loan, would also be recorded.
+As a result, inter-sector claims and income attribution would be accurately recorded, including for external debt; the introduction of short positions into the national accounting framework is prevented; and short-term vulnerabilities are identified.
+This approach is in line with paragraphs 44 and 45 of IAS 39 and paragraphs 164 and 172 of FASB 125 - 79.
 However, difficulties arise.
-There are features that do not fit readily in the accounts payable/receivable category, in particular, the value of the claim will change along with market prices in the underlying asset.
+There are features that do not fit readily in the accounts payable/receivable category, in particular, the fact that the value of the claim will change along with market prices in the underlying asset.
 The possibility that the amount "owed" can have valuation changes for reasons other than exchange rate valuation changes is unusual for accounts receivable/payable.
-Other possible drawbacks of this approach are:

-- if a repo is used to finance the acquisition of a security, the continued exposure of the original owner to the security would only be identified if there were supplementary information to indicate which repoing/security lending counterparties are exposed to which securities; - it could be argued that this approach brings on-balance sheet an off-balance sheet entry (i.e., the commitment to return/right to receive back the underlying security); - this treatment would result in the "grossing-up" of the balance sheets of the units involved; - it would bring on to the reverse repoing party's balance sheet an asset to which it had no right to earn income and would therefore disturb any income: asset calculations; and, - it would create additional burden on countries' reporting and compilation processes.
-However, as the recommendation is in line with the accounting standards, to the extent that these treatments are generally adopted, this should not impose a major additional reporting costs.

-In view of the fact that most of these issues were considered by the accounting bodies and regarded as unimportant compared with the benefits, and that the accounting bodies have considerable authority, this option may provide the best avenue for overcoming some of the major concerns about how to treat reverse transactions.
+Other possible drawbacks of this approach are: - if a repo is used to finance the acquisition of a security, the continued exposure of the original owner to the security would only be identified if there were supplementary information to indicate which repoing/security lending counterparties are exposed to which securities; - it could be argued that this approach brings on-balance sheet an off-balance sheet entry (i.e., the settlement of the transaction in the security could be construed as the right/obligation to receive/provide the security rather than a true account receivable/payable); - this treatment would result in the "grossing-up" of the balance sheets of the units involved; - it would bring on to the reverse repoing party's balance sheet an asset to which it had no right to earn income and would therefore disturb any income: asset calculations; and, - it would create additional burden on countries' reporting and compilation processes.
+However, as the recommendation is in line with the accounting standards, to the extent that these treatments are generally adopted, this should not impose a major additional reporting costs. - 80.
+In view of the fact that most of these issues were considered by the accounting bodies and regarded less important than the potential benefits, and that the accounting bodies have considerable authority and experience, this option may provide the best avenue for overcoming some of the major concerns about how to treat reverse transactions.